 V. Protection of Children and Young People

 A special category of concerns arises in the case of children and young people, towards which platform operators should exercise a higher level of care.
-Platform operators should adopt particular arrangements, beyond the mere warning for inappropriate content and age verification that can be imposed by legitimate law for certain types of content.
+Platform operators should adopt particular arrangements, beyond warning for inappropriate content and age verification that can be imposed by legitimate law for certain types of content.

-Firstly, although terms of service should generally be drafted in a way that is comprehensible to all, those regulating platforms open to children and young people should include facilitated language or an educational video-clip and, ideally, a set of standardised badges[31] to make their basic rules comprehensible by all users regardless of their age and willingness to read the actual terms of use[32].
+Firstly, although terms of service should generally be drafted in an intelligible fashion, those regulating platforms open to children and young people should include facilitated language or an educational video-clip and, ideally, a set of standardised badges[31] to make their basic rules comprehensible by all users regardless of their age and willingness to read the actual terms of use[32].
 Secondly, it is recommended that platforms provide measures that can be taken by children and young people in order to protect themselves while using the platform[33], such as utilising a “safer navigation” mode.
 Thirdly, platform operators should consider providing a specific mechanisms to ensure removal or erasure of content created by children and young people[34].

 As an element of media literacy, all platform users should be informed about their right to remove incorrect or excessive personal data[35].